|

 Quick teak quote

 Teak mills up like most any wood; you can expect some defects (knots, pith, sap, crook, cracks, bark inclusions, etc.) It is the woodworker's craft to use the best wood and minimize any defects.
 You would expect the same as if it was oak, cherry, or maple wood.
 If you are buying whole rough boards, you should consider ordering some extra for waste allowance.
-If you are buying cut-to-order, your cuts will be selected as best as possible.
+If you are buying cut-to-order, your cuts will be selected as best as possible within the limits of the board you are buying.
 It helps if we know what your plan is to best utilize the teak.
 Every project has different requirements as to what is most important.

 This wood is being sold "as is";